top of page

 I am passionate about eating disorder treatment and recovery.
 Specifically, creating judgment free spaces for people to discuss their relationships to food and their bodies is important to me.
 We have a unique relationship to our bodies that is influenced by many familial, cultural, and societal messages.
 My approach highlights not only the personal experiences that inform relationships with food, but also the cultural messages/beliefs that may cause barriers to recovery.

-In my free time I enjoy painting, singing, reading historical fiction, and being in nature.
+In my leisure time I enjoy painting, writing, singing, reading historical fiction, and being in nature.
+I am on TikTok and Instagram as @thebigpsychologist.

-Hear Dr. Turner's recent interview discussing post-election concerns in the LGBTQ+ community.
+Hear Dr. Turner on NPR discussing post-election concerns in the LGBTQ+ community.

 Education